Popular Christmas Traditions in Appalachia

 A variety of objects might be placed at the top of a "mountain tree."

-Other decorated trees I have seen have been adorned at the top with an angel, a golden trumpet, a figure of Jesus, or a large country church ornament.
+Other decorated trees I have seen have been adorned at the top with the following:

 You might like to try some of the Appalachian traditions for your next Christmas!